 Once relevant market data have been gathered, a complete sales forecast should be prepared.
-Figure 1.5 describes the basic steps involved in preparing the sales forecast and illustrates how it is done in a hypothetical college foodservice operation.
+Figure 1-5 describes the basic steps involved in preparing the sales forecast and illustrates how it is done in a hypothetical college foodservice operation.

-This overview of marketing feasibility studies should give the manager, owner, investor, or student a basic understanding of the process, as well as the confidence to conduct such a study if the project is not too large in scope.
-The associations that represent segments of the foodservice industry are excellent sources of more detailed information on the subject.
+This overview of marketing feasibility studies should give the manager, owner, investor, or student a basic understanding of the process, as well as the confidence to conduct such a study if the project is not too large in The projected sales revenue for a foodservice facility is a function of customer count and the average check for a given period of time.
+Sales equal customer count multiplied by average check.